Positano Yacht Charters

 Visit charming Positano on your luxury yacht charter in the Amalfi Coast

 Bordering the edge of the Mediterranean Sea, the quaint village of Positano is more dreamlike than it is an example of modern, 21st-century living.
 Once an ancient fishing town, Positano – with its diverse history of legendary pirate attacks – is now a desired Amalfi Coast yacht charter destination.

-Wander your way through Positano’s familiar streets, and open your eyes to the surprises that await: like its gray-sand beaches, the Santa Maria Assunta cathedral , the idyllic Grotta la Porta and the more distant islands of Castelluccio, Rotunda, and Gallo Lungo – all believed to be the home of the Sirens of Greek mythology.
-To get a taste of natural Italian beauty, walk along the Via Positanesa d’America, and you’ll find plentiful lush gardens, fragrant olive groves, citrus trees and the enchanting Positano Botanical Gardens.
+Wander your way through Positano’s familiar streets, and open your eyes to the surprises that await: like its gray-sand beaches, the Santa Maria Assunta cathedral, the idyllic Grotta la Porta, and the more distant islands of Castelluccio, Rotunda, and Gallo Lungo – all believed to be the home of the Sirens of Greek mythology.
+To get a taste of natural Italian beauty, walk along the Via Positanesa d’America, and you’ll find plentiful lush gardens, fragrant olive groves, citrus trees, and the enchanting Positano Botanical Gardens.
 For centuries, Positano has been a muse for some of the world’s most creative minds – like author John Steinbeck and Rolling Stones members Mick Jagger and Keith Richards, to name a few.

-Yacht charters in Positano allow for the full romantic experience, as the gentle lapping of the waves draw you towards the village.
+Yacht charters in Positano allow for the full romantic experience, as the gentle lapping of the waves draws you towards the village.
 The picturesque view of buildings clinging to cliffs is unmatched along this stretch of coast and the area offers many activities for an enjoyable visit.

-Things To Do and See in Positano
+Positano Yacht Charters – Things To Do & See

 To get the most out of your next yacht charter to Positano, visit the beautiful sites listed below: